rplab/HPW_MembraneDiffusion/README.md

 **LLM_calcD.m** calculates the rotational diffusion coefficient and the translational diffusion coefficients parallel and perpendicular to the rod axis as a function of membrane viscosity (eta) and rod length (L).

 **LLM_fit_viscosity_L.m** calulates membrane viscosity and effective rod length for a rod-like membrane inclusion.
-Uses only D_parallel and D_R, not D_perpendicular.
-(The latter is redundant; noisy.)
-Note: we've extracted points from the graphs in the Levine et al. 2004 paper, and made simple polynomial interpolations.
+Uses both D_parallel and D_R, and D_perpendicular and D_R, combining the results from each pair.
+(October 2021) Note: we've extracted points from the graphs in the Levine et al. 2004 paper, and made simple polynomial interpolations.
 See notes, 2021, and Jahl and Parthasarathy 2021.